qchenevier/MBA_memoire/doc/reaction_organization.md

 The fact that Information can be duplicated infinitely and freely enables low marginal cost economics: past the initial investment, the production & distribution cost tend towards zero.
 Global flows of products & services are more and more digital.

+**Low-marginal costs:** Information is costly to produce but cheap to reproduce.
+Economists say that production of an information good involves high fixed costs but low marginal costs.
+The cost of producing the first copy of an information good may be substantial, but the cost of producing (or reproducing) additional copies is negligible [@Shapiro1999].

 According to @Hirt2014, Digitization transforms global flows by vastly reducing marginal production and distribution costs in 3 ways:

 - creation of purely digital goods (digitization is transforming even physical flows of people into virtual flows)